 To learn more about an upcoming class - click on the class name.
-To view all of our classes and events, select the Full Event Calendar on the right.
+To view all of our classes, tours and events, select one of links located in the column on the right.

 Spring break: Two-day class, Tuesday, March 28 & Thursday, March 30, 1:30pm-3:00pm

 Origami can be so much fun; discover how to fold a simple piece of paper into a bird, a flower, a box or a dinosaur.
 We will begin with simple models and on our last session children can have a jumping frog contest and take home a box of origami birds and their other creations.

 Register online at: www.emswcd.org/workshops; FREE—sponsored by East Multnomah Soil and Water Conservation District EMSWCD.
 Information: 503-222-7645

 Did you know that the flowers, leaves, soils and mulch in your garden contain beneficial insects that work around the clock to protect plants from pests?
 Meet the beetles, bugs, flies, lacewings and other invertebrates that provide free pest control and discover plant types and management practices that provide food, water, and shelter to attract and sustain them.

 9:00am early admission for Garden member

 Thursdays April 20, May 11, 11:00am-12:00pm

 Venture out with a volunteer guide to explore microclimates at the Garden and the plants that inhabit them - lichens (April 20) and ferns (May 11).